How to Build a Knowledge Graph from Documents with Large Language Models (LLMs) 2026

 Practical tutorial: Build a knowledge graph from documents with LLMs

-- Document Preprocessing: Cleaning and tokenizing the input documents.
+- Document Preprocessing: Cleaning and tokenizing raw text to prepare it for LLM consumption.

-- Entity Extraction with LLMs: Using an LLM to identify entities and their relationships within the text.
+- Entity Extraction with LLMs: Leveraging transformer-based models to identify entities and their semantic relationships.

-- Graph Construction: Building a graph data structure from extracted entities and relations.
+- Graph Construction: Building a graph data structure—nodes for entities, edges for relationships—using

-- Optimization for Production Use: Configuring the system to handle large volumes of data efficiently.
+networkx. - Production Optimization: Configuring the system for batch and asynchronous processing to handle large volumes of data.

 import spacy